akka/akka-persistence-cassandra/README.md

 The default read and write consistency levels ensure that processors can read their own writes.
 During normal operation, processors only write to the journal, reads occur only during recovery.

+To connect to the Cassandra hosts with credentials, add the following lines:

+- `cassandra-journal.authentication.username`.
+The username to use to login to Cassandra hosts.
+No authentication is set as default.
+- `cassandra-journal.authentication.password`.
+The password corresponding to username.
+No authentication is set as default.

 ### Caveats

 - Detailed tests under failure conditions are still missing.